rdunlop/unicycling-convention-guide/_guides/director_responsibilities.md

     + Where/when
     + Exact schedule
     + Exact location (parking lot, start line, bathrooms…)
+        * If you have a practice area, please ensure that it is clearly marked, including signs which direct people to/from the main competition area to the practice area
     + Permit printed and in supplies
     + Lay of the land (door of entry/start line/course)
     + Where do competitors, unicycles, supporters go?